 I had no immediate thoughts about Jurgens.
 The mass of water coming over the tank was heavy and smashing down upon me.
 I worried that I wouldn’t be able to get the rope loose.
 I had used two square knots to attach the rope end to my waist.
 I reached down as my body squirreled around trying to fight the waterfall whooshing down onto my exposed head and upper body.
 There was no standing in the cauldron of roiled water pool formed on the back side of the tank.
 I knew I would not be getting the knot loose in that mess.
 I worked to get the K-Bar out of my thigh pocket to cut myself loose.
 I was better off taking my chances of being flung downriver on my own than I was to stay trapped behind the tank like Jurgens had been, to die of hypothermia or drown.
 And where was Jurgens?
-The thought no sooner crossed my mind when, suddenly, what seemed like a giant leech, attached itself to me.
+The thought no sooner crossed my mind when, suddenly, what seemed like a giant leech attached itself to me.
 It was Jurgens.
 There was no possibility of speaking under the effects created by the tank waterfall of mind-bashing river water.
 No communication was necessary, however, from his standpoint.
 Jurgens was clutching my body like an abandoned baby attaching itself to its mother.

 I tried to disentangle myself, but it was no use.
 The man wasn’t letting go and I couldn’t talk to him over the sound and jumbling mash of the powerful falls.

 I pushed my hand deep into my right thigh pocket and got hold of a morphine syrette.
 I pulled a small tube out, wondering if I’d lose the others in the roiling water.
 I realized I didn’t care and it didn’t matter if I was dead.
 Jurgens’ panic was going to kill both of us.
 I pulled off the syrette’s small plug, and then punched the small needle point into his side and squeezed.
-I fought to breath.
+I fought to breathe.